 The key graphs summarise macroeconomic and financial market trends in New Zealand.

-The current account records New Zealand's transactions in goods, services, income, and current transfers with the rest of the world.
-Data is available from 1970.
+The Balance of Payments (BoP) statistics set out a country’s transactions with the rest of the world.
+The current account records New Zealand's transactions in goods, services, income, and current transfers with the rest of the world.More simply, the current account measures what a country earns offshore minus what it spends offshore.
+Data is available from 1998.

 The average floating and two year fixed mortgage rates is the rate advertised to new customers by banks for residential home loans.
 Data is available from 1998.

 Housing is a central part of the New Zealand economy and accounts for around half of the assets of New Zealand households.
 Data is available from 1979.